A Feathered Heart

 Ben shoved at his nephew, who tripped and fell.
 The arrow released with a dull twang and the doe darted away.
 The two hunters looked at each other, stunned.
 Except for the blood pounding in Ben’s ears, it was eerily quiet.

 ‘Uncle Ben?’
-Scott said, face white as bone.
+Scott's face was as white as bone.
 Ben looked down in mild surprise at the arrow lodged in his abdomen.
 His nephew scrambled to his feet.
 ‘I’m sorry!
 I didn’t mean it.’

 ‘Leave me,’ Ben said when the boy reached to help.